Line 1 (O-Train): Rolling stock

 The winning consortium for the project, RTG, awarded Alstom a contract to provide 34 Citadis Spirit LRVs.
 It was the company's first order for modern light rail vehicles in North America, competing directly with similar models such as the Siemens S70 (which was originally ordered for the original extension plan for the Trillium Line but was later cancelled).
 Derived from the earlier Citadis Dualis tram-train used in Europe, they were manufactured in Alstom's plant in Hornell, New York, with final assembly taking place at Belfast Yard in Ottawa.
 The top speed of the vehicles is 105 km/h, though the operating speed on the urban parts of the line are 80 km/h.

 Signalling on the line is handled by Thales' SelTrac semi-automatic communication-based train control (CBTC) technology.

-As part of a contest organized by OC Transpo, each train set (on both the Confederation Line and the Trillium Line) was given a name that relates to local or Canadian history.
+As part of a contest organized by OC Transpo, each train set (on both the Confederation and Trillium lines) was given a name that relates to local or Canadian history.

 An additional 38 Citadis Spirit vehicles were ordered by the city as part of the Stage 2 extension project with assembly beginning in early 2019.
 Originally all 38 vehicles were to be assembled in Ottawa like the original order; however, in July 2019 Alstom announced it would move the assembly of the last 25 vehicles from this order to their new plant in Brampton.
 As of July 2021, five of these vehicles had already been added to the operational revenue service fleet with several others in various stages of production and acceptance; most recent numbers also include 7 in line testing and 11 waiting for line testing.
 Each of the 38 additional vehicles will be added to the active Confederation Line fleet as they are completed.